jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 For regression tests, the goal is to verify that features that worked once stay working, even as you continue to fix, add, and/or refactor the code base and the development environment (e.g. makefiles) .

-For our transit simulation, that  means designing and implementing structured scenario that can be run repeately and produce the same output each time it is executed that employs as many of the domain classes as possible.
+For our transit simulation, that means designing and implementing a structured scenario that can be run repeatedly and produce the same output each time it is executed while employing as many of the domain classes as possible.

-While developing this test, you should store any config files you need in project/config/ and anything else that might be helpful in a new directory you create named project/resources/, to ensure that changes you make to create the regression test do not break anything that was already working.
+While developing this test, you should store any config files you need in project/config/ and anything else that might be helpful in a new directory you create named `project/resources/`, to ensure that changes you make to create the regression test do not break anything that was already working.

-Designing and Implementing a regression test, and how to proceed, will be covered in more detail in lecture and lab
+Designing and implementing a regression test, and how to proceed, will be covered in more detail in lecture and lab.

-#### Priority Level 2 : Implementing an Observer Pattern to Display Relevant Bus Information on One Bus.
+#### Priority Level 2 : Implement an Observer Pattern to Display Relevant Bus Information on One Bus.

 ![An example of the observer pattern, with Bus 1003 as the observed bus.](observer_pattern.png)

 This will allow the user of the simulation to gather information on a specific bus via the simulation display.
 To accomplish this you will need to add at least two classes: the observer class (abstract/interface) and an observable/subject class.
-Templates may be useful for implementing the observable/subject classes -- See zybooks for a refresher on templates.
+Templates may be useful for implementing the observable/subject classes -- see zybooks for a refresher on templates.
 The observer pattern will be utilized to observe a single bus.

-Implementing the observer pattern  will entail modifying the graphical user interface, and once again require the addition of command to the command pattern implemented in the `my_web_server_command` files in the directory `project/web_code/web`.
+Implementing the observer pattern will entail modifying the graphical user interface, and once again require the addition of a command to the command pattern implemented in the `my_web_server_command` files in the directory `project/web_code/web`.

-Designing and Implementing the observer design pattern, and how to proceed, will be covered in more detail in lecture and lab
+Designing and implementing the observer design pattern, and how to proceed, will be covered in more detail in lecture and lab.

 #### Priority Level 3 : Implement a Bus Depot Utilizing a Strategy Pattern

-To enhance the simulation even further, the Bus Depot will be using strategies to determine the type of buses to be deployed on a route.
+To enhance the simulation even further, you will create a Bus Depot that uses strategies to determine the type of buses to be deployed on a route.
-For example, if depending on the name of the route and the time of day, only medium and large busses may be deployed in an alternating  - or only small busses.
+For example, depending on the name of the route and the time of day, only medium and large buses may be deployed in an alternating manner -- or only small buses.

-This document will by updated with more information on the specifications for this functionality in the coming weeks.
+This document will be updated with more information on the specifications for this functionality in the coming weeks.

 <hr>